-Of course, this level of editing is not for the faint of heart: it’s a very detailed and invasive service that results in many revisions to the book.
+Of course, this level of editing is not for the faint of heart: it’s a very detailed and invasive service that leads to many revisions.
 The end result, though, is well worth the journey.

 My developmental editing service

 In the edit, I go through the book sentence by sentence.
 Here are just some of the aspects I examine:

 - Plot (fiction): Does it make sense?
 Are there holes or inconsistencies?
 Is it interesting, compelling and believable?

 - Content (non-fiction): Is the selection of content appropriate?
 Are there any omissions?
 Is all content adequately explained?

 - Characterisation: Are characters fleshed out?
 Is there (just enough) backstory?
 Is characterisation even throughout the book?
 Are characters believable and do they create an emotional reaction in the reader?
 Is the cast of characters suitable for the story?
 Are there too many or too few characters?

 - Structure and length: Is the book too long or short?
 Are chapters too long or short?
 Does each chapter work as a cohesive whole?
 Do chapter endings have impact?
 Are fiction time shifts and point-of-view shifts handled well?
 Can the reader easily navigate through the book?
 For non-fiction, is content organised in a sensible and logical way?

 - Pace: Does the pace lag in places?
 Does it gallop too quickly at times?
 Is the overarching rhythm of the book working?

 - Writing style: Is the author voice even and suitable for the genre?
 Is the tone too formal or informal?
 Is there a tendency to be wordy and long-winded?
 Is the author overwriting?
 Does the author come across as bossy or curt?